emilaxelsson/ghccheck/README.md

-`ghccheck` is a wrapper around GHC to make it easier to use in an IDE compile loop.
-That is, in situations where we are not interested in the resulting binaries but only in warnings and errors.
+`ghccheck` is a wrapper around GHC to make it easier to use in an IDE compile loop -- that is, in situations where we are not interested in the resulting binaries but only in warnings and errors.
 (Although `ghccheck` does keep intermediate GHC files in the `.ghc-temp` directory in order to avoid unnecessary recompilation.)